 More recently, Kosovar Albanians and Roma from Eastern Europe (from the Ashkalis of Albania to the Polska Roma of Poland) have been the largest groups to apply.
 Altogether, Roma applicants to Finland between 1990 and September 2004 totalled 4,000 to 5,000.
 In 2004, most applications have come from people in the Caucasus area, the Russian Federation, Belarus, the former Yugoslavia, the Middle East, Somalia, and Nigeria.

-Traditionally, the Directorate of Immigration has approved few asylum applications.
+Traditionally, the Directorate of Immigration has approved a few asylum applications.
 After verifying source country information and carefully examining individual case claims from non-“safe” countries, the directorate has found that most applications are not based on persecution or the threat of it.

-However, residence permits have been considered and frequently granted in cases where detailed, updated, country-of-origin information and careful, an individual judicial inspection of the case has revealed an obvious and immediate need of protection.
+However, residence permits have been considered and frequently granted in cases where detailed, updated, country-of-origin information and careful, an individual judicial inspection of the case has revealed an obvious and immediate need for protection.
 Therefore, while 20 to 30 per cent of the people who submit applications are allowed to stay, few receive a residence permit because they are refugees as defined by the Geneva Convention.
 The residence permits that asylum applicants receive often allow the person to permanently settle in Finland.

 The more recent debate focuses on the “fast-track” system.
 Due to long delays in processing and deciding on applications, the government passed an amendment to the Aliens law in 2001, which remained in the 2004 Aliens law.
 This law means that asylum seekers from countries of origin currently considered “safe” are evaluated using a seven-day, accelerated procedure.
 A negative decision may be executed within eight days of the decision, without waiting for a possible appeal or court of appeals decision.